dunguyenforever/Flip-the-Card/README.md

 # What-The-Flip

+## Purpose
+Learning how to use Flutter, Dart programming language with the inclusion of external API

 ## Description
 Allowing the user to flip a card and reveal the result of the card from the 52-card deck <br>